samwesto/Monte-Carlo-Redistricting/README.md

 File with each row containing a list of unique OA codes corresponding to OAs that are contained inside a specific ward (corresponding to that row).
 The file should be structured such that each row features information about a single ward and each column contains a unique OA code.
 This file can be created using the function OAcol in MCMC_functions.py, if provided with the OAdataframe.

+#### NOTE:
-* If data relating to OA areas (OAcol and OAframe) is not available, or the user does not want to use MMI compactness, these files can be omitted.
+If data relating to OA areas (OAcol and OAframe) is not available, or the user does not want to use MMI compactness, these files can be omitted.
 All MCMC algorithms will not require these files by default.

 ## Running the algorithms